KhloodAlotaibi/PersonalWebsite/README.md

 # PersonalWebsite

-About me website that contains my name, my github page, and my linkedin page.
+About me website that contains my name, my github page, my linkedin page, and contact me form.

 Using HTML and CSS.